-At Judge John Roberts' confirmation hearings last week, you heard two words over and over -- and I'm not talking about "Roe" or "Wade."
+At Judge Samuel Alito's confirmation hearings this week, expect to hear two words repeated over and over -- and I'm not talking about "Roe" or "Wade."

 No, "strict constructionism" is the order of the day in Washington.
 In legal circles, this term refers to a philosophy of judicial restraint that calls on judges to interpret laws according to their original meanings.
 Strict constructionists don't want to meddle with theories of evolving community morals, divine natural law, or seek out "penumbrae."
 Theirs is a code of strict adherence to the words on the page.
 What's law is law, and what isn't law -- well, go tell it to your congressman and get back to us after you've had it enacted.

 In opposition to the strict constructionists stand the "activist judges" -- those who see a change that needs making, but who don't want to wait for politicians to get around to making it.
 Rather than wait, activist judges stretch the meanings of existing laws just enough to achieve their ends.

 For example, in the late 1930s and early 1940s, the Supreme Court issued a string of decisions expanding the federal government's power to regulate "interstate commerce."
 To do this, the Court overruled previous decisions on the subject in order to, for instance, outlaw child labor -- an evil that the 1918 strict constructionist Court declined to stamp out in the case of Hammer v.
 Dagenhart.
 The New Deal Court's ends were admirable, but to achieve them, it had to deviate from a strict interpretation of the Constitution.